2008 Ana Ivanovic tennis season: Australian Open

 In semifinals she played against ninth seed Daniela Hantuchová.
 Match started badly for Ivanovic, and fast she was 0–6, 0–2 down.
 Although just trying to get on the board at the moment, since winning that first game in the third game of the set, things got better, as she subsequently broke back and soon closed set after breaking later again and served the set out.
 In decider, both were holding serve until four all.
 Ivanovic got break point and immediately after found herself in the position to close the match out.
 She did it at love, winning with 0–6, 6–3, 6–4 scoreline.
 Despite having not reached even fourth round at event before, now she reached the final.
 But however, she lost the match to fifth seed Maria Sharapova, losing her second Grand Slam final.
 Though she was close to win the first set at 5–4 and 0–30 when Maria served, she missed the chance to take the first set, and eventually lost in straight sets, 5–7, 3–6.

 Fed Cup

-Only few days after Australian campaign, Ivanovic flew to Budapest to play Fed Cup Europe/Africa Zone Group I with fellow top 10 Sebian player Jelena Jankovic.
+Only few days after Australian campaign, Ivanovic flew to Budapest to play Fed Cup Europe/Africa Zone Group I with fellow top 10 Sebian player Jelena Janković.
 Consequences of fatigue were seen as she won two of three matches in tight three sets.
-In Round Robin they faced Poland and Romania, and Ivanovic won against Urszula Radwańska in straight sets and Monica Niculescu after hard fought match in three sets.
-Playing against Netherlands, both Ivanovic and Jankovic won singles matches (Ivanovic against Renée Reinhard in three sets) and they advanced to World Group II Play-offs for the second straight year.
+In round robin they faced Poland and Romania, and Ivanovic won against Urszula Radwańska in straight sets and Monica Niculescu after hard fought match in three sets.
+Playing against Netherlands, both Ivanovic and Janković won singles matches (Ivanovic against Renée Reinhard in three sets) and they advanced to World Group II Play-offs for the second straight year.